junxit/us-congress-bills-116/bill.md

 ## § 4.
 Immediate, highest-level, and beneficial owners

-- **(a)** *Plan* The General Services Administration shall develop a Government-wide plan for identifying all immediate, highest-level, or beneficial owners of high-security leased spaces before entering into a lease agreement with a covered entity for the accommodation of a Federal tenant in a high-security leased space.
+- **(a)** *Plan* The General Services Administration, in coordination with the Office of Management and Budget, shall develop a Government-wide plan for agencies (as such term is defined in section 551 of title 5, United States Code) for identifying all immediate, highest-level, or beneficial owners of high-security leased spaces before entering into a lease agreement with a covered entity for the accommodation of a Federal tenant in a high-security leased space.
 - **(b)** *Requirements*
   - **(1)** *Contents* The plan described in subsection (a) shall include a process for collecting and utilizing the following information on each immediate, highest-level, or beneficial owner of a high-security leased space:
     - **(A)** Name.